Watch YouTube Version

 - Word of Mouth – Don’t discount good, old-fashioned word of mouth.
 Tell everyone you know the type of property and the locations you’re hunting for.
 Instead of one set of eyes, you’ll now have many looking for you.

-These ideas should get you started, but you can also read my article 5 Ways to Find Real Estate Deals in Any Market.
+These ideas should get you started, but you can also study my process and how I found 33 deals in one year.

 Step 5 – Take Action